openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 If there are any control plane nodes (identified by the node role) which do not have a Machine, the operator will mark itself degraded as this is an unexpected state.
-No further action will be taken until the unknown node has either been removed from the cluster or a Machine has been manually created for it.
+No further action (ie creating/deleting Control PlaneMachines, any rollouts or updates that need to be applied) will be taken until the unknown node has either been removed from the cluster or a Machine has been manually created for it.

 #### Providing high availability/fault tolerance within the control plane